imdavidlong/Leetcode/README.md

 # Leetcode

+## 1347.
+Minimum Number of Steps to Make Two Strings
+- Idea is the point:
+  =use int[26] to store data to find the number same char

 ## 515. Find Largest Value in Each Tree Row
 - arrayList length or size
 - Math.max(a,b)  return bigger value